Genealogy Department

 EPL Genealogy Collection:

-• Vital Records: County and town histories of New England and US States along the eastern seaboard, including vital records to 1850 for 150+ Massachusetts towns; historic Cape Cod maps, local newspapers and cemetery directories.
+• Vital Records: County and town histories throughout New England and for towns and counties in all the eastern seaboard States states, including vital records to 1850 for 150+ Massachusetts towns, as well as historic Cape Cod maps, local newspapers and cemetery directories.

 • Family histories & genealogy manuscripts: Over 500 volumes of individual families, by surname, including many early Cape Cod families, as well as far beyond the peninsula.